w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 ## What was wrong with the previous architecture?

 A current limitation to scaling throughput in terms of speed is that parablock validation is tightly coupled to the relay chain's progression on a 1-1 basis.
-Parablocks depend very much on being in sync with the relay chain, which reduces the amount of data that can be put into the block.
+Parablocks depend on being in sync with the relay chain, which reduces the amount of data that can be put into the block.
 Essentially, it's rushing to be a part of the relay chain due to this synchrony.